 Additionally, Gold and Platinum members can now enjoy their Qcredits for longer, as they will now remain valid for 2 years, as long as the tier is retained.
 Qcredits for Gold and Platinum members can be spent on upgrades, extra baggage, and lounge access.

-Additionally, miles that were due to expire between July 2021 and March 2022 will be extended through April 2022.
+Additionally, miles that were due to expire in 2022 will be extended through January 2023.
 To make things easier to understand, Singapore has created a page dedicated to membership waivers and extensions.

-KrisFlyer has also introduced Milestone Awards that you can learn more about here and is allowing members to earn status through online shopping and point transfers.
+KrisFlyer has also introduced Milestone Awards and is allowing members to earn status through online shopping and point transfers.

-And if you have any expiring travel funds, don’t worry — those have been extended until September 2022.
+Any expiring travel funds with Southwest have been extended until September 2022.

-There is currently no mention of reduced qualifications or changes due to the coronavirus, but points will never expire as long as there is activity on the account during a 12-month period, or if you have the Free Spirit® Travel More World Elite Mastercard® or Free Spirit® Travel Mastercard®.
+There is currently no mention of reduced qualifications or changes for the Free Spirit program due to the coronavirus, but points will never expire as long as there is activity on the account during a 12-month period, or if you have the Free Spirit® Travel More World Elite Mastercard® or Free Spirit® Travel Mastercard®.

-Miles&Go elite members who earned Silver or Gold status via flying (not via Club TAP Miles&Go or credit cards) will have their status automatically extended for 12 months up to December 31, 2021.
+Miles&Go elite members who earned Silver or Gold status via flying (not via Club TAP Miles&Go or credit cards) will have their status automatically extended through December 31, 2022.

-If you need to extended miles or status any further, there is an option to purchase miles to reach the level needed.
+If you need to extend miles or status any further, there is an option to purchase miles to reach the level needed.

 Additionally, status qualifications have been reduced for the 2022 year.
 The new requirements are: